smlatic/smlatic/README.md

 ## Self-Study :computer:
 Repos that relate to my free time.
-I'm a big fan of Udemy and love trying new courses there.
+I'm a big fan of Udemy and love learning new skills.

 | Repo                    | Description                                   |
 | ------------------------------ | --------------------------------------------- |